DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 220: "you should dump all the candy in that you have" -DeviCat (14-Aug-21)
 * 221: "it's illegal, off to art jail" -TheArtOfKimmy (16-Aug-21)
 * 222: "Congrats, ILoveBongoKitty!" -Rosuav (16-Aug-21)
+* 223: "In art jail the bars are made of crayons." -Ciri_Ion (17-Aug-21)

 There may be quotes newer than these that have yet to be collected.